Ameek94/MCMC-tutorial/README.md

 ```bash
 module load anaconda/2023.09 compiler/gnu/12/1.0 mpi/openmpi/4.1.5
 ```
+If you are working on your own laptop and not the cluster, you should skip the first two steps.

 You can create a conda environment but I recommend using a python virtual environment.
 Create this using
 ```bash